 Rick & Lorrie designed, printed and laminated all the rodeo passes (sponsors/directors, royalty/volunteers/parking) for ten years (1993-2003), they ran the bar at the annual Stampede Dinner & Auction for a few years, Rick helped Graham Smith install a new sound system in the main grandstand in 1994 and to install/maintain the grandstand/infield office phone system.
 Lorrie was on the Queen committee (with Deanna Derrick).

-Rick & Lorrie like to help out wherever they can and have also volunteered at the; Northern BC Winter Games, Merritt Mountain Music Festival (4 years), 2002 BC Winter Games, Canada Day Celebrations & Chamber of Commerce Business Excellence Awards & the volunteering experience of a lifetime; the 2010 Olympic Games.
+Rick & Lorrie like to help out wherever they can; they have also volunteered at; Northern BC Winter Games, Merritt Mountain Music Festival (4 years), 2002 BC Winter Games, Canada Day Celebrations & Chamber of Commerce Business Excellence Awards & the volunteering experience of a lifetime; the 2010 Olympic Games.
 Rick was a host/Canada Hockey Place (he was a torch bearer/Williams Lake) & Lorrie a team leader/Curling.
-They were both present at the gold medal game for their sport, Canada won in hockey & curling - it was an amazing time, they met people from all over the world.
+They were both present at the gold medal for their sport, as Canada won in hockey & curling - it was an amazing time, they met people from all over the world.